josh-berry/tab-stash/docs/tips.md

 - Stash the active tab: _Ctrl+Alt+W_

 **NOTE:** The "_Stash all ..._" keyboard shortcuts described above will stash all tabs if only one tab is selected.
-But if you have selected multiple tabs using Shift+Click or Cmd/Ctrl+Click, then only the selected tabs will be stashed.
+But if you have selected multiple tabs in the Firefox tab bar using Shift+Click or Cmd/Ctrl+Click, then only the selected tabs will be stashed.

 ## Stashing Only Selected Tabs